GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 **Unarmed Attacks**;

- • Unarmed Strike: He may use part of its body to strike a foe within 1 foot.
+ • Unarmed Strike: He may use part of his body to strike a foe within .5 yard.
 This is a melee bare attack.

 -----